-3.3.3 Variable Box Method
+3.2.3 Variable Box Method

-This method is similar to the curvilinear box method, though instead of using a fixed box width it uses the full width of the margin (Figure 3c).
+This method is similar to the curvilinear box method, though instead of using a fixed box width it uses the full width of the margin (Figure 1c).
 The width of each box is defined as the total distance between the start and end nodes of the margin.
 This allows a one dimensional distance of change to be determined that includes the full extent of the digitised margin.
-Similar caveats apply to this method as the curvilinear box method.
+This has the advantage of accounting for all margin information available, though similar caveats apply to this method as the curvilinear box method.

 To ensure the accuracy of results given by this method, it is important that the start/end points of each margin are at physically meaningful locations.
 To ensure the comparability of results this is especially important where it is possible that the margin will have occupied a given location more than once.
 An example of this would be a tidewater glacier, with physically meaningful start/end points being the two points at which the glacier margin, sea and land meet (i.e. the distance between the start and end points of the margin would give an accurate measurement of glacier width).
 If only part of the ice front was digitised then the method would give an inaccurate result that may not be comparable to subsequent observations.
 Where the method is applied using arbitrarily/semi-arbitrarily defined start/end points then the variable box method may over/under predict extent depending on how much of, and what parts of the margin have or have not been digitised.